 Treatment for a corneal ulcer is prescribed based on its underlying cause.
 Antiviral, antifungal, or antibacterial medication is commonly prescribed to treat mild to moderate infection.
 Medication may be administered as eye drops.
 To coincide with medicated eye drops, a corticosteroid eye drop may also be prescribed to reduce inflammation around the cornea.
 Severe cases of corneal ulcers may require surgery to replace the affected cornea.

-If you need corneal disease treatment services in Illinois, Quantum Vision Centers has you covered.
+If you need corneal disease treatment services in St. Louis Metro East, Quantum Vision Centers has you covered.
 Schedule an appointment with one of our corneal specialists today to find out what treatment options are available to you.